Feedlot

 Prevention strategies for hindgut acidosis in beef cattle are very similar to those that are employed to prevent sub-acute rumen acidosis (SARA) in beef cattle.

 • Balanced diets: feeding balanced diets with appropriate fibre content helps maintain a healthy fermentation process in the hindgut.
 Including forages and avoiding excessive grains can reduce the risk of hindgut acidosis of beef cattle significantly.
+Feeding beef cattle a proper amount of fiber reduces the bypass rate in the rumen, which also allows for a better digestion of starch in the rumen.

 • Gradual dietary changes: introducing new feeds gradually allows the hindgut microbiome of beef cattle to adapt, reducing the risk of dysbiosis and acidosis.